 Geocaching Adventure in County Parks!

-The eleventh annual Washtenaw County Parks Geocaching Adventure is about to kick off!
+The eleventh annual Washtenaw County Parks Geocaching Adventure is out there!
 This exciting outdoors event kicks off with all-new geocaching locations to explore at various WCPARC parks and preserves.

 WCPARC has hidden eight brand-new, family-friendly caches in select parks and preserves all over Washtenaw County.
 Each cache container will feature two code words that geocachers must note.
 Once all eight Geocaching Adventure caches have been found, a geocacher submits the list of code words to WCPARC as proof of successful completion.